Argentina – Tennis, Tango, Malbec and much more

 Buenos Aires Tourist Information and Attractions – Facts About Argentina

 Did you know that Argentina, with a fusion of diverse national and ethnic groups, it’s the second-largest country in South America with descendants of Italian and Spanish immigrants predominantly?
-(CIA-The World Fact book).
+(The World Fact book).

 Argentina’s pleasures – stunning natural wonders, an elegant capital with a European-flavored sophistication, and a passionate culture – are as tempting as ever.
 This is one Latin American country where Europeans, North Americans and everyone can feel at ease and travel relatively inconspicuously.